 This one is probably fine for readers with atheist or agnostic leanings.
 I don’t fit in that category, but I get the logic.
 If death is certain and there’s nothing beyond, why not engage in behavior that might otherwise be reckless or ill-advised?

 Except that there’s a whole list of behaviors we should never engage in under any circumstances: arson, murder, rape, molestation, animal cruelty, and so forth.
 And no, I’m not drawing a parallel between consensual sex and criminal activity, but when the argument boils down to, “Let’s do this because there will be no consequences,” the line between right and wrong no longer exists.
+Virtue of any kind vanishes.
 Why shouldn’t a character go on a murder spree if there won’t be any consequences?

 (Incidentally, that could be a fascinating subplot for a doomsday story, and a heck of a lot more original than the Desperate Awkward Love trope.)